East Pensacola Heights — Historic Walkable Peninsula Minutes from Downtown Pensacola

 East Pensacola Heights sits on a small peninsula between Bayou Texar and Escambia Bay, immediately east of downtown Pensacola.
 It is one of the oldest and most character-rich in-town neighborhoods, built out in the 1920s through the 1950s with bungalows, cottages, and mid-century ranch homes.
-The draw for military buyers: one of the shortest commutes to NAS Pensacola (5-10 minutes), walkable streets with live oaks, and access to Bayou Texar for paddleboards and kayaks.
+The draw for military buyers: a walkable in-town location five minutes from downtown and a roughly 20-25 minute drive to NAS Pensacola, walkable streets with live oaks, and access to Bayou Texar for paddleboards and kayaks.
 The trade-off: older housing stock, Escambia County schools rather than Santa Rosa's A-rated district, and careful due diligence on flood zones near the water.

 Why East Pensacola Heights for Military Buyers

 Three factors: commute, character, and community.
-The NAS Pensacola West Gate is 5-10 minutes via Scenic Highway; rush hour barely affects it.
+NAS Pensacola is roughly 20-25 minutes via Navy Blvd, and downtown Pensacola is a five-minute drive.
 The housing stock is genuinely historic — 1920s cottages with heart-pine floors, bungalows with wrap-around porches, occasional waterfront ranch homes on Bayou Texar.
 And the neighborhood has a tight community feel with an active civic association, small-lot streets, and walkable destinations.
 It is not a suburban fit — if you want a new-construction 4BR with a three-car garage, this is not the neighborhood.
-If you want character and a five-minute drive to work, it is.
+If you want character and a walkable in-town base close to downtown, it is.

 Streets and Sub-Areas